philc/book-notes/health/why we sleep - matthew walker.md

 ## Dream creativity and dream control (chap 11)

-* "Upon awakenings from NREM sleep, participants did not appear to be especially creative, solving few of the anagram puzzles.
+* "Upon awakening from NREM sleep, participants did not appear to be especially creative, solving few of the anagram puzzles.
 But it was a different story when I woke them up out of REM sleep, from the dreaming phase.
 Overall, problem-solving abilities rocketed up, with participants solving 15 to 35 percent more puzzles when emerging from REM sleep compared with awakenings from NREM sleep or during daytime waking performance!"
 (Neat.
 Although could it be that they were simply more alert because of the physiological nature of REM sleep?)
 * Being awoken from NREM vs. REM sleep and being tested on memory association networks:
-  * "Gone is the hierarchy of logical associative connection.
-The REM-sleep dreaming brain was utterly uninterested in bland, commonsense links -- the one-step-to-the-next associations.
-    Instead, the REM-sleep brain was shortcutting the obvious links and favoring very distantly related concepts.
-The logic guards had left the REM-sleep dreaming brain."
   * Widening our mental aperture: "The brain becomes actively biased toward seeking out the most distant, nonobvious links between sets of information."
 * "Learning versus comprehension.
 REM sleep allows your brain to move beyond the former and truly grasp the latter."
 * "A problem difficult at night is resolved in the morning after the committee of sleep has worked on it." - John Steinbeck
-* "Different from solidifying memories, which we now realize to be the job of NREM sleep, REM sleep, and the act of dreaming, takes that which we have learned in one experience setting and seeks to apply it to others stored in memory."
 * On Edison: maybe he slept less as he claimed, but he generously used daytime napping as a tool, calling it "the genius gap."